chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

-In order to validate the remixed object, needs to simply run `cellxgene schema validate remixed_anndata.h5ad`.
+In order to validate the remixed object, needs to simply run `cellxgene schema validate path_to_remixed_anndata.h5ad`.
 If there has been no terminal output from the function, then your object has been validated successfuly and is ready for upload!

 <br/>

 ### Testing locally (optional) and upload to dropbox

-You can test your curated `anndata` object after schema application by running with a local installation of cellxgene (`cellxgene launch example.h5ad`).
+You can test your curated `AnnData` object after schema application by running with a local installation of cellxgene (`cellxgene launch example.h5ad`).
 This allows you to preview how your dataset will appear in the cellxgene explorer view within the data portal.
 Following this optional testing, you need upload to dropbox which is required since datasets cannot be uploaded directly to the portal.

 ---